 - One swine entry per exhibitor may be entered into the carcass contest with a reserved processing slot at Ellinwood Packing Plant.
-Due to limited spaces, 4-Hers with additional swine entries should reserve a processing slot at another location. - Entries must meet fair weight requirements of 220-290 lbs to be eligible for carcass show.
-Underweight and overweight pigs are not eligible for placings, but the processing spot will still be reserved and data will be collected. - Each member will be responsible for their animals' care following the fair and its delivery to Ellinwood Packing Plant by the arranged time. - Exhibitors are responsible for all of the processing charges related to their animals and must submit cut-up instructions to EPPI at 620-564-3156. - Swine carcasses will be judged the day of the carcass show (see fair schedule for date) with viewing by participant at 6:30 pm at the Ellinwood Packing Facility. - Awards will be given for the first three places: 1st \$75, 2nd \$50, and 3rd \$25.
-Other entries will receive ribbons and ribbon premium money.
+Due to limited spaces, 4-Hers with additional swine entries should reserve a processing slot at another location. - Entries must meet fair weight requirements of 220-310 lbs to be eligible for carcass show.
+Underweight and overweight pigs are not eligible for placings, but the processing spot will still be reserved and data will be collected. - Each member will be responsible for their animals' care following the fair and its delivery to Ellinwood Packing Plant by the arranged time. - Exhibitors are responsible for all of the processing charges related to their animals and must submit cut-up instructions to EPPI at 620-564-3156. - Swine carcasses will be judged the day of the carcass show (see fair schedule for date) with viewing by participant at 6:30 pm at the Ellinwood Packing Facility. - Awards will be given for the first three places: - o 1st \$75 - o 2nd \$50 - o 3rd \$25 - Other entries will receive ribbons and ribbon premium money.

-406301.
-Carcass Evaluation
+406301 Carcass Evaluation